Once you're booked, this is where you want to come. Even if you haven't booked with us, you can read about our approach to filming below!

 We ask all of our clients to read through this entire page to understand how we attack a day of shooting and what to fully expect from us.

-NOTE: This is where you'll also need to decide whether you want a 'Full Length Cinematic Documentary' or a 'Short Film Highlight Video' when it comes to the editing.
+...like a Basic, Bronze, Silver or Gold video package ...this section is for you!
+This is where you'll also need to decide whether you want a 'Full Length Cinematic Documentary' or a 'Short Film Highlight Video' when it comes to the editing.
 You can understand the differences in the two options on our Short vs. Full comparison page!

 Once you decide how you'd like us to edit your video, simply click your package below in either a 'Short Film' or our more popular 'Full Length' format (if you need help deciding... the majority of our clients choose the Full Length).